Last updated on October 27th, 2023 at 15:18

 The Bezzera espresso machines, much more modern versions, are still available and in manufacture today.

 Are Bezzera Espresso Machines Good?

-Yes, The Bezzera espresso machines are highly rated and well respected in the artisanal coffee culture world.
-I have spoken with and consulted with a well known and well respected coffee culture commentator and ask their opinion on Bezzera machines as a brand.
+Yes, the Bezzera espresso machines are highly rated and well respected in the artisanal coffee culture world.
+I have spoken with and consulted with a well known and well respected coffee culture commentator and asked their opinion on Bezzera machines as a brand.

-That was quite something as this particular person is known for insisting for using mineral water or distilled water for making his caffeinated drinks.
+That was quite something as this particular person is known for insisting on using mineral water or distilled water for making his caffeinated drinks.

 Where Are Bezzera Espresso Machines Made?

-Bezzera make their espresso machines in Rosate, Which is near Milan, Italy.
+Bezzera makes their espresso machines in Rosate, which is near Milan, Italy.